Skip to main content Skip to section navigation

 Then, bind the service you created to the app that you want connect:

-cf bind-service YOUR-APP YOUR-LOG-STORE
+cf bind-service my-app my-log-drain

 Troubleshooting missing logs